-Watch the little things; a small leak will sink a great ship. ~Benjamin Franklin
+Watch the little things; a small leak will sink

 The lean thinking requires that we start to think and act different, a change of attitudes and culture is imperative.
 Like I indicated earlier, people do not like change; therefore the Lean Journey is never easy.
 Requires a lot of effort, time and repetitive behavior just to convince people Lean is a serious thing.

-Kaizen is about keep trying every day, is about refusing to accept the status quo and work to improve the current state.
+Kaizen is about kept trying every day, is about refusing to accept the status quo and work to improve the current state.
 PDCA cycle is a living tool, we go, see, plan, do, check and act or adjust.
 It is an organized way to do trial and error, people like to jump to conclusions.
 We need to learn how to define the problems, find the root cause and organize the possible solutions and further action.
 This is an acquired habit, something we learn to do and the best way to learn is with practice.
 Lead by example, ask why, attack waste relentlessly, don’t miss any training opportunity.
 It is ok to make mistakes from time to time, the only failure is to stop trying.
-Kaizen everyday, everybody, everywhere; that is the continuous improvement spirit!
+Kaizen every day, everybody, everywhere; that is the continuous improvement spirit!

 Right after we started with the Lean trainings and early stages of implementation, I was very glad to recognize between some of our employees strong signals of lean thinking.
 One of the hot topics at our plant is waste, but the waste management talk about is ingredients or materials wastage.
 After our trainings the employees start to talked about how to improve certain parts of the operation.
 They gave very good examples of waste as per the seven categories of waste by Taiichi Ohno that we discussed on our trainings.
 One think that we stressed a lot during our Introduction to Lean is the lean thinking, how important is to change our mind from the traditional thinking to the lean thinking.
 This part of the presentation is always an eyes opener.
 People amaze by this “new” point of view.
 That curiosity is also full of doubts: Is it for real?
 Would the bosses really going to leave their offices and come to the work area?